 Histology of herpes infections

 The histology of herpes infections is very distinctive.
 The low power pattern of a typical lesion is of an intraepidermal blister (Figure 1).
-The key feature is acantholysis with solitary keratinocytes within the blister cavity (Figures 1, 2, 3).
-Keratinocytes will show the nuclear changes of viral infection.
-These included margination of the nuclear chromatin, multinucleation and nuclear inclusions (Figures 3, 4, 5).
+The key feature is acantholysis with solitary keratinocytes within the blister cavity (Figures 1,2,3).
+Keratinocytes will show nuclear changes in viral infection.
+These included margination of the nuclear chromatin, multinucleation and nuclear inclusions (Figures 3,4,5).
 The viral inclusions are small pink deposits with a clear halo seen within the nucleus.
 When present in herpes virus infection and present with the other nuclear changes of this infection they are called Cowdry Type A inclusions.
-Cowdry Type B inclusions are associated with other infections such as polio virus and do not have the other nuclear changes of herpes infection.
+Cowdry Type B inclusions are associated with other infections such as poliovirus and do not have the other nuclear changes of herpes infection.

 Early changes of vacuolation in the cytoplasm may be seen along the basal keratinocytes.
 As the cells swell and separate, the cytoplasm becomes eosinophilic, particularly notable in the multinucleated cells.
 The inflammatory infiltrate is mixed, predominantly lymphocytes and neutrophils with scattered eosinophils frequently seen (Figure 6).